Health and Safety

 Make sure you do a Risk Assessment

 Before starting a Toad Patrol it is vital that you identify the risks involved by doing a Risk Assessment.
 If you do not undertake this you might be liable should an accident occur to you, other patrollers or passing traffic.
 Please download our Risk Assessment which outlines some example dangers that might occur at a toad crossing and which you need to control for.
 You must visit the site and fill in any other risks in the blank columns of the Risk Assessment, evaluating and specifying how you will control for site dangers that might occur there.
 If you have any further questions please get in touch.

-Free insurance available Froglife can provide you with free insurance to cover you and you Patrollers for Public Liability Insurance and Personal Accident Insurance.
-It is a simple process, all you need to do is get each patroller to read the appropriate Health and Safety information (see above) and the Risk Assessment that you have created for your site, and sign a declaration form.
+Froglife can provide you with free insurance to cover you and your Patrollers for Public Liability and Personal Accident.
+It is a simple process, all you need to do is get each patroller to read the appropriate Health and Safety information (see above) and the Risk Assessment that you have created for your site, and sign a Patroller Declaration form.
 ALL Patrollers must sign a form and return it to us otherwise they WILL NOT be covered.
-Download a Volunteer Declaration or request one.
+Download a Patroller Declaration or request one from our Toads on Roads Coordinator.

 Health and Safety: ideas for safe working